benquike/cheatsheets/tools/research/angr.md

 - path\_group:

 ![AngrObectFactory](./AngrObjectFactory.png)

+Create a blank state:
+To create a blank state from the factory object, it uses the `SimOS` object's `state_blank` to achieve that.
+The general code is in the parent class `SimOS`, and the OS specific setup is implemented in subclass `SimLinx`.
+In `SimOS.state_blank`:
+1. Prepare the arguments for creating `SimState` object:
+   - figure oout the analysis mode(symbolic by default);
+   - collect the permission map;
+   - content backer from the loader object;
+   - get arch and os name from the project object
+2. Create the `SimState` object
+3. setup the stack(set the sp register and initialize the stack with 0 claripy expression if necessary[by `o.ABSTRACT_MEMORY`])
+4. initialize the registers with 0 claripy expression if `o.INITIALIZE_ZERO_REGISTER`
+5. set up the address of instruction(`ins_addr`) and basic block(bbk_addr) and scratch plugin.
+6. setup the `procedure_data.hook_addr` of the state object

+In `SimLinux.state_blank`:

+1. if there is a tls object setup the registers accordingly
+2. register `SimStateSystem` plugin as `posix`
+3. set the ABI in libc for PPC arch

 SimOS: it is used to handle OS specific setting, including the system call table and loader related